linuxdeepin/deepin-ide/README.en.md

 $ sudo cmake --build build --target install
 ```

-The executable binary file could be found at `/usr/bin/deepin-unioncode`
+The executable binary file could be found at `/usr/bin/deepin-ide`

 ## Usage

-Execute `deepin-unioncode`
+Execute `deepin-ide`

 *Attention: After the installation of deepin-unicode, some features require the installation of dependency packages before they can be used normally.*